ahmedsamirio/jekyll-now/_posts/2021-8-9-character-networks.md

+---
+layout: post
+title: Movie-Maps: A webapp to graph network of characters from movie scripts
+---

 ![post-background](../images/network/lotr-2.png)

 The story of this project starts in the Udacity Data Scientist Nanodegree.
 The Nanodegree has a simple course about web development using Bootstrap, Flask and JQuery.